frederic-perez/AmE-dictionary/dictionary.md

 __hinder__ _v_
 __hindsight__
 __hinky__
-__hinterland__ /ˈhɪntəland/ :three: (from German, from hinter ‘behind’ + ‘land’) The remote areas of a country away from the coast or the banks of major rivers. _Syn_ the back of beyond, the middle of nowhere, the backwoods, the wilds _The hinterland of southern Italy._
+__hinterland__ _n_ :three: /ˈhɪntəland/ (from German, from hinter ‘behind’ + ‘land’) The remote areas of a country away from the coast or the banks of major rivers. _Syn_ the back of beyond, the middle of nowhere, the backwoods, the wilds _The hinterland of southern Italy._
 __hip flask__ :camera:
 __hipper__ _adj_ :two::hammer: _Hipper Nancy Drew._
 __hirsutism__